-20 21-2029 Actions: Funding: • Contact the property owner of Alicia Viejo regarding the potential conversion of moderate income units to market-rate housing.
-(2026) Monitor the status of affordable housing developments by contacting the California Housing Preservation Commission for updates on project status.
-(Annually) Section 8 Rental Assistance: other State and Federal loans and grants • Establish contact with public and non-profit agencies interested in purchasing Responsible Agencies: and/or managing units at risk.
+- Contact the property owner of Alicia Viejo regarding the potential conversion of moderate income units to market-rate housing.
+(2026) - Monitor the status of affordable housing developments by contacting the California Housing Preservation Commission for updates on project status.
+(Annually) - Establish contact with public and non-profit agencies interested in purchasing and/or managing units at risk.
 Where feasible, provide technical assistance to these organizations with respect to financing.
-(2026) Community Development • Work with tenants of at-risk units by providing information regarding tenant rights and conversion procedures.
-(2025) • Ensure property owners comply with California's tenant notification requirements at three years, one year, and six months prior to conversion.
-(Beginning in 2025) • Explore potential funding sources for preservation/replacement.
-(Annually) • Assist income-eligible tenants in applying for priority status in the Section 8 program upon notification of owners' decision to discontinue low-income use.
+(2026) - Work with tenants of at-risk units by providing information regarding tenant rights and conversion procedures.
+(2025) - Ensure property owners comply with California's tenant notification requirements at three years, one year, and six months prior to conversion.
+(Beginning in 2025) - Explore potential funding sources for preservation/replacement.
+(Annually) - Assist income-eligible tenants in applying for priority status in the Section 8 program upon notification of owners' decision to discontinue low-income use.
 (2028)